 - What current patterns or rhythms in your life do you want to keep?

 - Is there anything God has asked you to do that you’ve left undone this year?
 How might you resolve to live in obedience to him this coming year?

 Spend time expressing your hope for the year ahead.

-- As you look forward to 2022, talk to Jesus about how you hope to experience spiritual growth and transformation.
+- As you look forward to 2023, talk to Jesus about how you hope to experience spiritual growth and transformation.

 - What do you desire your relationship with Jesus to look like next year at this time?
 How do you hope your relationship with him will influence your relationship with others?